-It was double joy for two Sunderland sisters who delivered their babies within just minutes of each other.
+Baby joy for Sunderland sisters who gave birth within minutes of each other

 Kelly Pemberton, 34, and sister Tanya Beattie, 36, couldn’t believe it when they discovered that they had both gone into labour at the same time.